tim-pipi/tp/docs/DeveloperGuide.md

 1. User requests to <ins>list all internship applications (UC2)</ins>.
 2. User requests to delete a specific internship application.
-3. LetsGetHired deletes the required internship application.
+3. LetsGetHired deletes the specified internship application.

    Use case ends.